Accusoft/pdj-filecontenthandler-samples/README.md

 # PrizmDoc for Java Sample File Content Handler
-By default, VirtualViewer will use its built-in sample handler.
+By default, PrizmDoc for Java will use its built-in sample handler.
 This example contains that code that you can build your handler from.
 This repository also contains a file content handler that utilizes S3.
 Please note that these are examples.

 ## Requirements
 * Java JDK 1.8 or newer